 Boort to Echuca – 1 hour 15 mins / 109 km

 Australia’s longest free camping site?

-Echuca is a gorgeous town on the Mighty Murray River.
+Echuca is a gorgeous country town on the Mighty Murray River.
 Famous for houseboats and a playground for boating sports.
-The Port of Echuca Discovery Centre is worth a look and a short cruise on one of the historic paddle steamers is a must do.
+The Port of Echuca Discovery Centre is worth a look and a short cruise on one of the historic paddle steamers is a must-do.

 The Murray River is famous for houseboat rentals, book your next unusual accommodation and enjoy life onboard.
-‘Moama on Murray’ offer some fabulous boat hire options that will make any holiday extra special.
+‘Moama on Murray’ offers some fabulous boat hire options that will make any holiday extra special.

 Lake Mulwala/Yarrawonga – 2 days

 Echuca to Yarrawonga – 1 hour 30 mins / 131 km

 The drive along the Murray River to Yarrawonga is pretty with little towns to stop in along the way.
 Yarrawonga is a lovely town close to the New South Wales border.
 Plenty of water activities on the lake and the river plus the town has so many choices of places to stay and eat.